Loading ...

 At the 1998 edition of the Basel exhibition the collection was completed with reference 101.032, combining the pink gold case with a silver dial, and reference 101.028 (yellow gold case and blue dial) which remained on catalogue for just one year.

 Lange 1 ref.
-101.032 with a silver dial in a pink gold case, still one of the most successful model of the line
+101.032 with a silver dial in a pink gold case

 The Lange 1A, a special 100-piece limited edition with an engine turned gold dial, was created in 1998 (ref.
 112.021).
 Produced to commemorate the inauguration of the second Lange manufactory building in 1998, it was immediately sold out and it is still today very appreciated by collectors.
 In 2014 at Christie's Geneva an example was sold for the amount of Swiss Francs 50,000.